Academic Policies for the Radiography program

 - Honor code violation

 If for any reason a student has a misdemeanor or felony charge they may not be able to attend clinical and/or sit for their National registry examination.
 It is recommended that if this applies to a person applying to the program they should discuss this matter with the program director.
-More information can be obtained at www.arrt.org under the ethics section follow the link to Pre-Application Process.
+More information can be obtained on the ARRT website under the ethics section follow the link to Pre-Application Process.

 A Student who withdraws from or earns less than a grade of "C" in any course with

 the Radiography program prefix will be dropped from the Radiography program.

 The process for readmission to the program follows:

 - students who wish to apply for readmission to the program must do so three (3)months prior to the expected date of enrollment;

 - readmission to the Radiography program will be dependent upon available resources;